 Looking back at his scorebook for the first time in years (as pictured above), Haberman rekindles the joy it was to call the game alongside O'Canto, a former Fresno State baseball player, especially after his death in 2019 to cancer.

-He turns giddy when remembering San Diego's Kris Bryant and Fresno State's Aaron Judge, current Cub and Yankee, respectively, shared the same field that day and neither hit a home run.
+He turns giddy when remembering that San Diego's Kris Bryant and Fresno State's Aaron Judge, current MLB stars, shared the same field that day and neither hit a home run.

 Though, he would've appreciated a classic Judge home run to send the Toreros packing.